wp-plugins/nextgen-facebook/readme.txt

 * This new version also allows you to unlock some Pro features, giving you the option to fine-tune the Title, Description, Images, etc., on individual Pages and Posts.
 The standard version of NextGEN Facebook Open Graph remains a complete, mature and full-featured plugin -- if you would like to thank me for my efforts, please consider purchasing the Pro version.
 Thanks.

 == Upgrade Notice ==

+= 6.2.1 =

+Work-around for WordPress Bug #17916 and small performance improvements for admin settings pages.

 = 6.2 =